People with autism spectrum disorder were traditionally viewed as having low intelligence based on their verbal communication skills.

 However, autism is today considered to be a condition separate from intellectual disability.
 We know that autistic people can have a wide range of learning and thinking skills that can make them both severely challenged and gifted.

-In this article, we help you better understand the difference between high and low functioning autism as well as the complex link between autism and intelligence.
+In this article, we’ll help you get a better understanding of the complex link between autism and intelligence.

 In What Areas Can Autism Affect a Person’s Day to Day Life?